 Always fully charge the battery before using the instrument.
-The instrument's Li-ion battery is charged by attaching the instrument to the Travel Charger (or by placing the instrument in the optional Charger Stand).
-Contacts on the bottom of the instrument meet the Travel Charger's (or Charger Stand's) contacts, transferring power without other connections.
+The instrument's Li-ion battery is charged by placing the instrument in its cradle.
+Contacts on the bottom of the instrument meet the cradle's contacts, transferring power without other connections.

-Note: Before connecting the Travel Charger to the instrument, visually inspect the contacts to make sure they are clean.
+Note: Before setting the instrument into its charging cradle, visually inspect the contacts to make sure they are clean.
 If they are not, wipe them with a soft cloth.
 Do not use solvents or cleaners.